Urgh.

 Advantages of Landlords allowing pets

-- Tenants that are lucky enough to find a pet-friendly landlord often make every effort to be exemplary occupants so their tenancy agreement can be renewed.
-It’s a good hook to find a long-term tenant.
+- Tenants who are fortunate enough to find a pet-friendly landlord often make every effort to be exemplary occupants, as they understand how difficult it can be to secure pet-friendly accommodation.
+As a result, pet-owning tenants can often become very reliable, long-term tenants.

 - Pets that don’t receive regular treatment are at high risk of catching fleas, which can quickly infest the property.